mauroservienti/milestone.github.io/_posts/2019-07-04-exploring-nservicebus-integration-testing-options.md

 There is lot going on, I'd like to highlight just two things for now:

 - The test is spinning up 2 endpoints, `MyServiceEndpoint` and `MyOtherServiceEndpoint`.
 Those are real NServiceBus endpoints.
 - The test is defining a `Done` condition used internally by the testing infrastructure to determine that the test is done and asserts can be executed.
-Thus is needed because there real messages flowing around on real queues, so everything is asynchronous.
-What's interesting is what's in the done condition, the test is done:
+It is needed because there are real messages flowing around on real queues, so everything is asynchronous.
+What's interesting is what's in the done condition, the test is done when:
   - `AMessageHandler` is invoked (satisfying `MyService` sends `AMessage` to `MyOtherService`)
-  - `AReplyMessageHandler` is invoked (satisfying`MyService` handles `AReplyMessage`)
+  - `AReplyMessageHandler` is invoked (satisfying `MyService` handles `AReplyMessage`)
   - `ASaga` is invoked (satisfying `ASaga` is started in `MyService`)
   - Or something goes badly and there are errors

 ### Endpoints

 What are those endpoints?
-They are defined in the same class as the test, as follows:
+They are defined in the same test class as follows:

 ```csharp
 class MyServiceEndpoint : EndpointConfigurationBuilder